 When you move on to the comparison between tent trailers and travel trailers, the weight difference is remarkable.
 Palamino’s 280LTD pop up tent trailer weighs in at 1,400 lbs., while their 12RBC travel trailer (which is part of their Lite-Weight Canyon Cat line) tips the scales at 2,812 lbs.
 And that’s dry weight, so you have to add extra poundage on to the total once you’ve filled the rig with fresh water and all your camping gear.

-The hitch weight of the 12RBC is also significantly less than the 12RBC, at 122 lbs. vs. 337 lbs.
+Returning to our comparison of the 12RBC travel trailer and the 280LTD, it’s pretty easy to see how great lightweight pop ups are for smaller vehicles with class I hitches.
+The hitch weight of the 280LTD is significantly less than the 12RBC, at 122 lbs. vs. 337 lbs.
 That means you should probably be able to tow a 280LTD tent trailer with a class I hitch that can handle a tongue weight of over 100 lbs., while you’ll need a class II hitch to tow a 12RBC travel trailer.

 Now, you might have noticed that there’s also a significant difference in lengths between the tent trailer and the travel trailer in our comparison.
 The tent trailer is just shy of 12 feet long, while the travel trailer is a smidgen over 16 feet in length.
 That’s true, but you have to keep in mind the fact that the closed length of the 280LTD is 11’10″.
 After you pop it up, the 280LTD travel trailer is 16’8″ — five inches longer than the travel trailer!